The Pros and Cons of Equipment Leasing

 2. Easy to Upgrade to Better Models

 Equipment leases are especially useful when you want to purchase a piece of equipment that you’re not 100 percent sure that you’ll need long term.
-After all, you can’t predict the future, but sometimes you need things now that may not be useful later.
+For instance, a type of equipment that you need now might not be required down the road if your services change.

-With traditional equipment financing, or purchasing the equipment outright, you run the risk of getting stuck with equipment that you might only need short term.
-An equipment lease gives you flexibility because if the equipment becomes unnecessary for your business, you can get rid of it whenever the lease ends.
+With traditional equipment financing, or purchasing the equipment outright, you run the risk of getting stuck with equipment that you only need short term.
+With most types of equipment leases, you’ll have flexibility to get rid of equipment that becomes unnecessary by the end of your lease term.

 1. You Don’t Own the Equipment